Test Security Forms

 - Follow the online prompts to complete the steps to submit the STAIRS case.

-- If the system determines that an appeal must be filed, follow the online prompts to select the Statewide Student Identifiers (SSIDs) for whom an appeal must be filed.
-The SSID(s) are listed under ‘Student Case(s)ʼ of the Submit page.
+- If the system determines that an Appeal must be filed, follow the online prompts to select the student or students for whom an Appeal must be filed.

-Coordinators can withdraw all or some of the SSID(s) from the STAIRS case if the STAIRS case is still pending approval from CalTAC or the CDE.
+To expedite the processing of your incident or Appeal, please provide the CDE or test security personnel with any additional information that can be helpful while approving the Appeal or the STAIRS incident.
+Coordinators can withdraw all or some of the SSID(s) from the STAIRS case if the STAIRS case is still pending approval from ETS or the CDE.

-Note: Only LEA CAASPP coordinators can contact CalTAC.
-CAASPP test site coordinators should either inform their respective LEA CAASPP coordinator to relay any information to CalTAC; or use the “Notes” section in the STAIRS case to communicate with CalTAC or the CDE.
+Note: Only LEA CAASPP coordinators should contact the assigned LEA Success Agent in regard to STAIRS cases.
+CAASPP test site coordinators should either inform their respective LEA CAASPP coordinator to relay any information to ETS; or use the “Notes” section in the STAIRS case to communicate with ETS or the CDE.

 The LEA should ensure submission of all Appeals before the LEA’s testing window closes.
 Any Appeal that results in a student’s continued testing must be filed with sufficient time for the student to complete the assessment before the LEA’s selected testing window ends.
-Contact CalTAC directly for testing window extension requests.
+Contact the assigned LEA Success Agent directly for testing window extension requests.